AbdealiLoKo/pytest-attrib/README.rst

 =============

-The `pytest-attrib`_ plugin extends py.test with the ability to select tests based on a criteria rather than just the filename or pytest.marks.
+The `pytest-attrib`_ plugin extends py.test with the ability to select tests based on a criteria rather than just the filename or pytest.mark.
 For example, you might want to run only tests that need internet connectivity, or tests that are slow.

 The `pytest.mark <https://pytest.org/latest/mark.html>`__ plugin already
-provides a featrure to mark tests and run only the marked tests.
-This plugin also allows to run expressions on the attributes of the class, and does not require the pytest.mark decorator.
+provides a feature to mark tests and run only the marked tests.
+This plugin also allows to select tests based on expressions of the attributes of the class or function, and does not require the pytest.mark decorator.

 It offers features similar to the nose plugin `nose-attrib <http://nose.readthedocs.io/en/latest/plugins/attrib.html>`__.
+To maintain compatibility with nose-attrib, the ``--eval-attr`` argument is provided which provides eval-like attribute selection.
+Note that `pytest-attrib`_ also provides the ``-a`` argument as an alias to ``--eval-attr``, hence ``-a`` uses eval-like expressions too (unlike nose-attr).

 Installation
 ------------